morpheus1988wer/HertzBridge/README.md

 *   **Log Parsing**: Actively monitoring `com.apple.Music` system logs to extract real-time streaming metadata not exposed by standard APIs.
 *   **AppleScript Bridge**: Low-impact metadata fetching for Track/Artist/Album context.
 *   **CoreAudio (C-APIs)**: Direct hardware communication with your DAC to set the physical clock without resampling.
+## ✨ Vibe Coded
+HertzBridge is "vibe coded"—built with passion to solve a shared problem.
+I'll do my best to address improvements and fix errors as they arise, but please keep in mind this is a community project maintained in spare time.
+## ⚠️ Disclaimer
+**Use at your own risk.** Usage of this application does not make the developer liable for any damage caused to your DAC, Mac, or any other hardware.
+By using this software, you agree that you are solely responsible for its impact on your system.
 ## 🤝 Credits
 HertzBridge is a technical evolution of concepts pioneered by the community.
 Special thanks to [Vincent Neo](https://github.com/vincentneo) for the foundational research into log-based rate detection on macOS.
 ---